-Sudden and abrupt change can interrupt anyone’s mode of operation.
-This couldn’t be truer than in manufacturing and distribution industries.
+Sudden and abrupt changes can interrupt anyone’s mode of operation.
+This couldn’t be truer than in the manufacturing and distribution industries.
 When that change affects supply chains, livelihoods, and communities, anxieties are compounded.
 In these situations, people look for business leadership as a source of answers to the unknowns that are feeding their anxiety.
 Here are 3 ways to lead your organization through a crisis and towards a better outcome.

 Business Leadership – Success From Uncertainty

 Many qualities make a great leader, such as passion, delegating, owning responsibility, honesty, and active listening.
 However, not all leadership qualities are created equal when it relates to business.
 This is punctuated when situations are considered critical.
 Our current business and economic climate qualify soundly for this designation.
 From this point of view, below are three of the most effective and essential business leadership qualities that will help your organization endure a tough situation and lead to overall business success.

 A light in the dark can be more than a means of finding your way around after the power goes out.
 A clear path delivers comfort and confidence to move forward.
 In the dark, your teams may stumble over their anxiety about what may or may not come next.
 Direction delivers many essential signals to your organization, here are four among the most effective:

 Be Calm – “Calm is Contagious” I’m not sure if it’s an idiom, but it should be.
 People react to the signals they are given every day.
 The most primal of which is behavior.
 Your calm and reassuring body language, sincerity, and timeliness reinforce the reassuring effect that is essential to every level of your organization.
 Understanding you’ve provided a behavior to emulate every member of your organization can move forward focused and unencumbered with anxiety.